kninomiya-bri/r-lesson2/README.md

-## R lesson
+THis repository contains analyses of life expectancy vs GDP.

-This repository contains analysis of life expectancy vs GDP.
+ANthony is